TheExpandingPolytope/goonverse/ARCHITECTURE.md

 **Cancellation:**

-If the player releases spacebar or gets eaten mid-hold:
+If the player releases the exit key (Q) or gets eaten mid-hold:
 - Radius instantly snaps back to normal (`RADIUS_SCALE * sqrt(mass)`).
 - Speed returns to normal.
 - No exit ticket is issued.